church group camp

 Communication

 CrossRoads is located on a remote campus in the Blue Ridge Mountains surrounded by the George Washington National Forest.
 Cell service is completely unreliable on our property.
-There are landlines at a couple of locations.
-Internet is available in the dining hall.
-We are anticipating stronger internet by summer 2024.
-The installation is progressing this winter.
+Landline phones and internet are available in the dining hall (Hunt), Ukrop foyer, and the Office (Bullard).

 Campers under 18 are not permitted to have the internet password.
 This is to establish a time of digital sabbath and to encourage the campers to be fully present at camp, to build relationships with one another, and to limit distractions from growing in their faith and relationship skills.
 Campers are expected to refrain from phone/electronics use during all CrossRoads-led programming.
 Adult chaperones will be provided the internet password and are asked to protect it carefully.